ilnerdchuck/ilnerdchuck.github.io/_projects/QEMU Custom Board/index.md

 ---
 layout: post
-title: QEMU Implementation of the NXP S32K3X8EVB
+title: QEMU Implementation of the NXP S32K3X8EVB Board
 description: An implementation of the NXP S32K3X8EVB board in QEMU
 skills:
   - QEMU